Grilled Tahini Chicken

 The good news, for you, if you’re not local to Philly is you can get Soom Tahini shipped straight to you, through either the Soom Foods website or Amazon (Amazon link is affiliate).
 So now wherever you are, you can enjoy the best tahini!

 (Also to clarify: this is not a sponsored post.
 Soom did not provide me with any monetary compensation or send me any free tahini in exchange for this.
-I buy my tahini just like the rest of you – or receive a giant box of it as a gift for my birthday from my best friend, as the current case may be.)
+I buy my tahini just like the rest of you.)

 How to Make Grilled Tahini Chicken